sarasm93/studio-dancers/README.md

 I have used [Responsinator](http://www.responsinator.com/) and the DevTools toolbar to test responsiveness and make the site look good on different screen sizes.

+Git was used for version control.
+Gitpod was used to write the code and the site was continuously preview using DevTools.

 ### **Validator testing**